 An international collaboration between Carlo Ratti Associati and other design companies is working on a project to transform a railway yard in Milan into a tree-lined park with an elevated walkway in the style of Highline New York.

 Parco Romana, this is the name for the project, is planned for the Porta Romana district in Milan and will be centered around the former station.
 The site will be redesigned to create new public green spaces, including woods.
-The construction of new offices and some homes for Olympic athletes is also expected.
+The construction of new offices and some homes for Olympic athletes is also planned.